darkawesome/blog/content/blog/GeologyAnalysis.md

 ![OLS Regression](https://github.com/darkawesome/blog/blob/b3a9d9d135cefe0925d445748ac3e5b5fec1be93/content/img/olsReg.png/?raw=true)

 The coefficient for persons with no high school diploma (EP_NOHSDP) is 0.06620.
-This indicates that for a one-unit increase in persons with no high school diploma , socioeconomic status is expected to increase by 0.06620 units, if you were to hold the other variables constant.The intercept is -0.13861, representing the estimated value of socioeconomic status when persons with no high school diploma is zero.
+This indicates that for a one-unit increase in persons with no high school diploma, socioeconomic status is expected to increase by 0.06620 units if you were to hold the other variables constant.
+The intercept is -0.13861, representing the estimated value of socioeconomic status when persons with no high school diploma are zero.
 ### Significance of Coefficients:

 The t-value for persons with no high school diploma is 5.890, and the corresponding p-value is very small (1.49e-07).
 This suggests that the coefficient for persons with no high school diploma is statistically significant, indicating that it’s unlikely to be zero.